Teen charged in Georgia school shooting and his father to stay in custody after hearings

-WINDER, Ga. — (AP) — The 14-year-old suspect in a shooting at a Georgia high school that killed four people and his father will both stay in custody following back-to-back court hearings Friday morning where their lawyers declined to seek bail.
+WINDER, Ga. — (AP) — The 14-year-old suspect in a shooting that killed four people at a Georgia high school and his father will stay in custody after back-to-back court hearings Friday morning where their lawyers declined to seek bail.

-At 14-year-old Colt Gray's hearing, the teen was advised of his rights along with the charges and penalties he faced.
+At Colt Gray's hearing, the teen was advised of his rights along with the charges and penalties he faced for the shooting at the school where he was a student.

-Shortly after Colt Gray's hearing, his father, Colin Gray, was brought into court.
-Colin Gray, 54, was charged Thursday in connection with the shooting at Apalachee High School in Winder, outside Atlanta.
-Nine people were also hurt in Wednesday's attack.
+Shortly afterward, his father, Colin Gray, was brought into court.
+Colin Gray, 54, was charged Thursday in connection with the shooting for letting his son possess a weapon.
+Nine people were also hurt in Wednesday's attack at Apalachee High School in Winder, outside Atlanta.

 Colin Gray, dressed in a gray-striped jail uniform at Friday's hearing, answered questions in a barely audible croak, giving his age and saying he finished 11th grade, earning a high school equivalency diploma.

-Before the hearings at the Barrow County courthouse, court workers set out boxes of tissue along courtroom benches, and relatives and community members began to trickle into the courtroom Friday morning in advance of the hearings for the son and father.

-According to arrest warrants obtained by The Associated Press, Colt Gray is accused of using a semiautomatic assault-style rifle to kill two students and two teachers at the school.
+According to arrest warrants obtained by The Associated Press, Colt Gray is accused of using a "black semi-automatic AR-15 style rifle" to kill two students and two teachers at the school.
 Authorities have not offered any motive or explained how he obtained the gun or got it into the school.

-Colin Gray was charged Thursday in connection with the shooting, including with counts of involuntary manslaughter and second-degree murder, Georgia Bureau of Investigation Director Chris Hosey said.
+Colin Gray has been charged with involuntary manslaughter and second-degree murder related to the shooting, Georgia Bureau of Investigation Director Chris Hosey said.

 “His charges are directly connected with the actions of his son and allowing him to possess a weapon,” Hosey said.